-Campbelltown, New Brunswick, Canada rests on on the banks of the Restigouche River in Restigouche County.
+Campbellton, New Brunswick, Canada rests on on the banks of the Restigouche River in Restigouche County.
 The Province of Quebec is across the river and connected to Campbellton by the J. C. Van Horne Bridge.
 The community is a hot spot for fly fishing for Atlantic Salmon.
 Every summer fishing enthusiasts arrive in bunches to fish the Restigouche River in hopes of reeling in an Atlantic Salmon.

-A few of the more popular Campbellton parks, trails and places of interest for activity and sightseeing destinations in the region include Alexander Lookout Park, River Promenade, Riverside Park, Salmon Plaza, Terry Fox Trail and the Mount Carleton and Sugarloaf Provincial Parks.
+A few of the more popular Campbellton parks, trails and places of interest for activity and sightseeing in the region include Alexander Lookout Park, Waterfront Promenade, Riverside Park, Salmon Plaza, Terry Fox Trail and the Mount Carleton and Sugarloaf Provincial Parks.

-Some of the attractions, history and cultural venues in Campbelltown, New Brunswick and the surrounding regions to visit include the Restigouche Gallery, the Water Street Murals, Kedgwick Forestry Museum and the Battle of the Restigouche National Historic Site of Canada ( Pointe-à-la-Croix, Quebec).
+Some of the Campbellton, New Brunswick, Canada attractions, history and cultural venues to visit include the Restigouche Gallery, the Water Street Murals, Kedgwick Forestry Museum and the Battle of the Restigouche National Historic Site of Canada ( Pointe-à-la-Croix, Quebec).

-Services important in and around the community of Campbelltown include gift shops, accommodations, boutiques, restaurants, pubs, gas stations, cell service, grocery stores, liquor stores, internet, and transportation services including rail, taxi, and the nearby Bathurst Airport.
+Services important in and around the community include Campbellton, NB accommodations, gift shops, boutiques, restaurants, pubs, gas stations, cell service, grocery stores, liquor stores, internet, and transportation services including rail, taxi, and the nearby Bathurst Airport.